How to check the battery level on your Fitbit

 Check your battery level in the Fitbit app

-If you’re already using your paired phone, it’s easy to check your Fitbit’s battery level by just opening up the Fitbit app.
+If you’re already using your paired phone for something else, checking your Fitbit’s battery general level is easy by opening the Fitbit app.

-1. Tap open the Fitbit app and choose the Today tab. today tab in fitbit app
+1. Tap open the Fitbit app and choose the Devices icon in the top left.
+Fitbit app top settings, messages, and devices

 Connect your Fitbit to its charger

 Another way to check your Fitbit’s battery level is by charging it.
-When you first connect it to the charger, you should see the current battery level.
+You should see the current battery level when you first connect it to the charger.
 Fitbit smartwatch charging

-As your Fitbit charges, tap its screen twice or press the side button to turn the screen on.
+As your Fitbit charges, tap its screen twice or press the side button to turn it on.
 You’ll see the current battery level for several seconds.
 Fitbit charging

-Is your Fitbit’s battery symbol red, flashing, or shows an exclamation point?
+Is your Fitbit’s battery symbol red, flashing, or showing an exclamation point?
 Low battery indicator on Fitbit

 When you see your battery icon as red, that means it has less than 24 hours of remaining power.